The Cambrian explosion was far shorter than we thought

 These environmental changes were combined with changes in the development of animals, where new genes that regulate body patterning and segmentation appear.

-Many trilobites from this period of time have been preserved as fossils, so they are useful animals to study in the quest to understand what exactly was going on.
+Many trilobites from the Cambrian have been preserved as fossils, so they are useful animals to study in the quest to understand what exactly was going on.

 Greg and his colleagues have been looking at the different branches of the trilobite evolutionary tree that suddenly appear during the Cambrian.
 They used methods originally developed for building and dating evolutionary trees using DNA sequence data to track how rapidly anatomical features of these animals changed shape over time.